celo-org/charts/docs/helm-best-practices.md

 ## Goal

 Collect considered best practices for creating charts.
-This guide focus primarily on best practices for charts that may be publicly deployed.
+This guide focuses primarily on best practices for charts that may be publicly deployed.
 Many charts are for internal-use only, and authors of such charts may find that their internal interests override suggestions here.

 An example of a formatted Helm chart `foo` created with `helm create foo` can be found in folder [`docs/examples/foo`](examples/foo/).